pp4rs/2022-uzh/docs/index.md

 We will post a short survey that we expect participants to complete closer to the course start date.

 ## Software Installation Guide

 You will need to install the necessary software on to your laptop to bring to the class each day so you can code along with us.

 * The most recent version of the installation guide is [here](https://pp4rs.github.io/installation-guide/).
-It will be updated before this edition begins.

 !!! tip
     Please try and install all the software before the course begins.